×

 We asked people if there is a lot of crime.
 They answered:

 "Great Guana Cay, is generally considered a safe and peaceful destination.
 Like any other place, it is not entirely free from crime, but the crime rate is relatively low.
 Most incidents are minor and involve petty theft or property crimes.
 Violent crimes are extremely rare, especially against tourists.
 The local community and law enforcement work together to maintain a safe environment for both residents and visitors.
-However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," wrote a member in Great Guana Cay.
+However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," remarked one expat who made the move to Great Guana Cay.

 What are the schools in Great Guana Cay like?

 "Great Guana Cay is a small island in the Bahamas with a population of just over 100 people.
 As such, it does not have any international or bilingual schools.
 The island's children typically attend the local school, Guana Cay All Age School, which provides basic education.
-For advanced or specialized education, students usually have to travel to larger islands in the Bahamas, such as Nassau or Freeport," commented one expat when asked about in Great Guana Cay.
+For advanced or specialized education, students usually have to travel to larger islands in the Bahamas, such as Nassau or Freeport," wrote an expat with kids at in Great Guana Cay.

 About the Author